What is the MenACWY vaccine?

-The MenACWY vaccine is also offered to first year university students* under the age of 25.
+The MenACWY vaccine is also offered to first year university students under the age of 25 (if they have missed this vaccine at school).
 First year university students are at greater risk of infection due to higher carriage rates of the bacteria.
 They are also more likely to be living in cramped student accommodation.

 The MenACWY vaccine is also recommended for people with certain long-term health conditions who are at greater risk.
 These include individuals with no spleen, or a spleen that does not work properly or with complement disorders (an immune disorder).

 The MenACWY vaccine is used as a travel vaccine for travellers attending the Hajj pilgrimage and those visiting countries with a higher incidence of meningococcal disease, such as parts of Africa and Latin America.

 No, the MenACWY vaccine is not a live vaccine and cannot cause meningitis.